EvaMaeRey/ggmemory/README.md

 ## Related work.

-{camcorder} is a package that seeks to capture all *data visualizations* produced in an interactive session.
-These are then reproduced together in a gif.
-The package’s focus is on evolution of the output rather than translation between code and output.
-The strategy to achieve this too, is fairly different from {memory}.
+A cool package also doing work in this area – data analytics evolution – is {camcorder}.
+Once the ‘camcorder’ is turned on, this package saves all capture all *data visualizations* produced in an interactive session.
+Then, these are reproduced together in a gif.